-David’s purpose-driven mission arose from his own journey of hearing loss, which began in his 20s as a young business owner in the IT field.
+David’s purpose-driven mission arose from his own journey of hearing loss, which began in his 20s as a young business entrepreneur in the IT field.
 When he started to have trouble following conversations in person and understanding speech on the phone, a doctor’s visit confirmed that he had inherited his family’s genetic predisposition for conductive otosclerosis.
-Even with hearing aids, David noticed that his disability made it challenging to access certain types of digital content, such as audiobooks, podcasts and voice-overs on website videos.
-He decided to do whatever he could to close this accessibility gap and help people with special needs like himself.
+Even with hearing aids, David noticed that his disability made it challenging to access certain types of digital content, such as audiobooks, podcasts, and voice-overs on website videos.
+He decided to do whatever he could to close this digital accessibility gap and help people with special needs like himself.

 Inspired by David and the 1.2 billion people worldwide whose visual, hearing, motor, cognitive, or age-related limitations

 affect their ability to experience the web as intended.